- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 Children age 3 to 5

 - The child will probably show more fear and anxiety when away from the main caregiver.
-The child will need a consistent substitute caregiver when the main one cannot be there, and will need to be assured that they will always be cared for.
+The child will need a consistent substitute caregiver when the main one can’t be there, and will need to be assured that they will always be cared for.

 - Get your relatives, nanny, or day care providers to help maintain the child’s routine and provide daily care.
 Be sure the caregivers know about the family situation.